Skip to main content

 Alternative Books

-If you are looking for other books like “Influence”, consider exploring these related books for complementary perspectives on psychology and decision-making:
+If you are looking alternatives, consider exploring these related books:

 Rating: 4.7/5

-Explores the role of emotional intelligence in decision-making and social interactions, complementing Cialdini’s work on influence.
+Explores the role of emotional intelligence in decision-making and social interactions.

 Rating: 4.5/5

-Offers a deep dive into the two systems that drive our thinking: fast, intuitive, and emotional vs. slower, more deliberative, and logical.
+Deep dive into the two systems that drive our fast and slow thinking.

 Rating: 4.6/5